 - >> Resident Advisor (RA) and Resident Director (RD): An RA is a student who lives in the residence halls, maintains the rules and assists students.
-An RD is a professional staff member who oversees the residence hall, including all RAs. - >> Room and Board: Refers to charges applied to a student's account for living on campus or eating in the dining halls.
-"Room" applies to the cost of housing (living in the dorms) and "board" refers to the cost of meal or dining plans.
+An RD is a professional staff member who oversees the residence hall, including all RAs. - >>> Room and Board: Refers to charges applied to a student's account for living on campus or eating in the dining halls.
+"Room" applies to the cost of housing (living in the dorms) and "board" refers to the cost of meal or dining plans. - A set of minimum expectations established by your institution's financial aid office and the federal government that indicates a student is making sufficient progress toward earning their degree in a timely manner.
+If a student does not meet this minimum level of progress, he or she may lose eligibility to receive financial aid.